Ferrys93de/UniTyLab-Thesis-Template/template/90-Document/92-Tutorial.typ

-#import "@preview/hhn-unitylab-thesis-template:0.0.1": *
+#import "../../src/config.typ": *
+//#import "@preview/unitylab-thesis-template:0.0.1": *

 = Document Tutorial
 == About this Template
 This template was created with the intention of offering students who complete work in the UniTyLab of the #link("https://www.hs-heilbronn.de/en")[Heilbronn University] a simple and clean solution for written submissions such as project documentation or theses.

-If you are from another university you are also welcomed to use this template.
+If you are from another university, you are also welcomed to use this template.
-Simply change the title images accordingly to your universtiy in the folder "00-Title".
+Simply change the title images accordingly to your university in the folder "00-Title".

 #template-info